Status

 The effects of regular exercise on asthma control has not yet been well demonstrated.

-The aim of this study is to investigate the impact of submaximal physical exercise on quality of life, on symptomatic control, and on bronchial and systemic inflammatory markers in patients with persistant asthma.
+The aim of this study is to investigate the impact of submaximal aerobic training on exercise tolerance (VO2max - primary outcome) and a set of secondary outcomes: quality of life, asthma symptoms control, bronchial and systemic inflammatory markers, lung function, bronchial hyperresponsiveness, anxiety and depression and body composition in patients with persistant asthma.

 Full description